How soon do I have to apply for probate?

-In England & Wales there are no time limits when applying for Probate, although it’s possible that you won’t be able to deal with your loved one’s affairs until you’ve got a Grant of Probate, so you might not want to delay for too long.
+In England & Wales there are no time limits when applying for probate.
+But you might not be able to deal with your loved one’s affairs until you’ve got a grant of probate, so you might not want to delay for too long.

-If Probate is required, you won’t be able to deal with any of your loved one’s assets until you’ve got a Grant of Probate from the Probate Registry.
+If probate is required, you won’t be able to deal with your loved one’s assets until you’ve got the grant of probate from the Probate Registry.
 For example, you won’t be able to sell their property or withdraw funds from their bank accounts.
-Also you won’t be able to distribute assets to the beneficiaries.
+Also you won’t be able to distribute any assets to the beneficiaries.

-This means that although there aren’t any time limits, you might not want to wait too long before starting the Probate process.
-You won’t be penalised for delaying, it’s just that all these assets will effectively be ‘in limbo’, as no one will have the legal authority to manage them.
+So, although there aren’t any time limits, you might not want to wait too long before starting the probate process.
+You won’t be penalised for delaying, it’s just that all these assets will effectively be in limbo, as no one will have the legal authority to manage them.

-If the short Inheritance Tax Return Form IHT205 is used, there is no deadline to submit the form.
-However, if the long Inheritance return Form IHT400 is used then it must be submitted within a year of the death of your loved one.
+If the short inheritance tax Return (Form IHT205) is used because there's no inheritance tax to pay, there is no deadline to submit the form.
+However, if the long inheritance tax return (Form IHT400) is used then it must be submitted within a year of the death of your loved one.

-Again, if you are the Executor or Administrator of the Estate, failing to submit an Inheritance Tax return in time could prompt the beneficiaries to complain.
-Beneficiaries can even ask a Court to remove an Executor.
+Again, if you are the executor or administrator of the estate, failing to submit an inheritance tax return in time could prompt the beneficiaries to complain.
+Beneficiaries can even ask a court to remove an executor from their role.

-With our Probate Complete Service we take full responsibility for getting the Grant of Probate and dealing with the Legal, Tax (excluding VAT), Property and Estate Administration affairs.
+With our probate service we take full responsibility for getting the Grant of Probate and dealing with the legal, tax, property and estate administration affairs.